 IFRS requires disclosure of the management's accounting policy judgements that is separate from estimates that have the most significant effect on the amounts recognised in the financial statements.
 Climate-related matters may impact the judgement made when deciding the appropriate accounting policies, and thus may, in some cases, trigger judgement disclosures.
-For instance, as discussed in Section 3, judgement may be applied when assessing whether cash

-Information regarding climate-related matters should be considered in conjunction with other uncertainties when assessing going concern. flows expected to arise in an entity's attempt to achieve certain sustainability targets in the future are to be considered asset maintenance or enhancements when determining value in use in an impairment assessment.
+For instance, as discussed in Section 3, judgement may be applied when assessing whether cash flows expected to arise in an entity's attempt to achieve certain sustainability targets in the future are to be considered asset maintenance or enhancements when determining value in use in an impairment assessment.
 Similarly, significant judgement may be required when determining whether an entity has a constructive obligation to clean a site or remove waste, as discussed in Section 4.